 - Stuff Blowing Up: As expected of a cannon wielding class

-The other class available to Archers at Rank 7.
+One of the classes available to Archers.
 Musketeers are master snipers, experts with handling rifles and sniping enemies one by one.

 Tropes associated with Musketeers: